PortiESP/graph-manager/README.md

 ### Assign a keybinding to a tool

 The app has some predefined keybindings that will be evaluated before the custom keybindings defined for a tool.
 The default keybindings are located in the file `canvas/utils/kbd_shortcuts.js`.
 To add a new keybinding for a tool, add it inside the callback function `keyDownCallback` in the `graph-manager/utils/tools/{your-tool}.js` file

+## Elements

+### Add a new element

+- Edit the keybind "delete" at the method `keyDownCallback` in the `utils/tools/edit_tool.js` file to add the new element to the list of elements that can be deleted.